 Behind the Patterdale Post Office on the path to Arnison and St Sunday Crag is a small patch of reedy ground, once the site of Mill Moss, a little tarn where previous generations of the family learned to skate.
 It went through a period as a rubbish tip, before being reclaimed as a haven for wild life.
 This large room can sleep four, with full-size bunk beds and two singles.

 Named after the beck which you cross to arrive at Broad How, this single room sits above the porch, so you can watch the comings and goings of the walkers on the Coast to Coast, or lie and admire the ancient copper beech that guards the gate.

-Every room in Broad How is equipped with top quality bed linen, luxurious pillows, and deep-pile towels, and, like the rest of the house, the bedrooms are kept impeccably clean by Susan and her team of cleaners.
+Every room in Broad How is equipped with top quality bed linen, luxurious pillows, and deep-pile towels, and, like the rest of the house, the bedrooms are kept impeccably clean by Michelle and her team of cleaners.

 Off the corridor on the south side of the house is this double room, with its own wash basin.
 Overlooking the main gate to Broad How, it has a view up the valley towards Kirkstone Pass, and to the right towards the handsome fell from which it takes its name.

 The farm along the lane where they keep angora goats lends its lovely name to this corner room.
 A twin room, with windows in two directions.
 At the end of a corridor and adjoining the second bathroom, Crookabeck almost has a wing of the house to itself.

 A popular and relatively level walk along the lake path towards Howtown brings you to Silver Hill, and behind it to the sweeping bay that this room is named after.
 A double room, with wash basin, this is the only bedroom that looks out north towards the lake.